+The UK TV licence is a fee that households must pay to legally watch or record live television broadcasts or use the BBC’s iPlayer service.
 The UK TV licence is the BBC ‘s main source of funding – providing around £3.7 billion of its £5 billion annual income.

 Television licensing in the United Kingdom - Wikipedia